MonashDataFluency/Power_BI/docs/02-modelling.md

-# Import dataset and modelling
+# Importing Dataset and Modelling

 Power BI can connect to a whole range of data sources from Excel sheets and local databases to several Cloud services.
 Currently, over 60 different cloud services have specific connectors to help you connect with generic sources through XML, CSV, text, and ODBC.
 Let us start connecting to one of the data sources.
 For today we will be working on the `gap_minder_map.csv` file.